pslucas0212/dotNet7ForOpenShift/README.md

 Let's change the "Welcome" message to "Welcome to .Net running on Red Hat OpenShift Container Platform!".

-Back af the folder containing your .Net project, navigate to the Home directory under your project.
+Back at the folder containing your .Net project, navigate to the Home directory under your project.

 ```
 % cd ~/projects/myWebApp/Views/Home